-CIE, Chemistry 9701, AS and A Level curriculum prepares the students to meet the challenges and the requirements outside Cambridge International school.
-The career options in chemistry are practically endless as chemistry is an integral part of Biology and Physics.
+CIE, Chemistry 9701, AS and A Level curriculum prepares the students to me at the challenges and the requirements outside Cambridge International school.
+The career options in chemistry are practically endless as chemistry is in integral part of Biology and Physics.